Dominien/everreal-integration-webflow/README.md

-# Everreal Integration Webflow
+# Everreal-Webflow Real Estate Integration

-This project integrates OpenImmo XML property listings with a Webflow CMS collection.
-It handles downloading XML files from an FTP server, parsing the property data, and importing it into Webflow.
+An automated solution for keeping real estate listings synchronized between Everreal platform and Webflow CMS.

+## What This Does

+This integration creates a seamless, automated connection between the Everreal real estate platform and Webflow:

+1. **Continuous Synchronization**: Property listings from Everreal are automatically synced to your Webflow CMS in real-time
+2. **Bi-directional Updates**: Changes made in Everreal instantly reflect on your Webflow site
+3. **Complete Automation**: No manual data entry required - listings, updates, and deletions are all handled automatically

-## Features
+## How It Works

-- Connect to FTP server to retrieve XML files
+1. The integration connects to Everreal's FTP server to retrieve OpenImmo XML property listing files
-- Parse OpenImmo XML format to extract property information
+2. Each XML file is downloaded, parsed, and processed to extract all property details:
-- Import properties into a Webflow CMS collection
-- Handle property deletions when specified in the XML
+   - Property specifications (size, rooms, price, etc.)
+   - Location details
+   - Images and media content
+   - Availability status
+   - Marketing information

+3. For each property:
+   - New listings are added to Webflow
-- Process images for property listings
+   - Updated listings are refreshed in Webflow
+   - Deleted listings are automatically removed from Webflow

-- Publish the Webflow site to make changes live
+4. The Webflow site is published, making all changes live immediately

+## Key Features

+- **Full Property Data**: All property details from Everreal are available in Webflow
+- **Image Processing**: Property images are processed and imported into Webflow's asset library
+- **DELETE Operation Support**: Handles property deletions automatically
-- Automated scheduled execution via Vercel cron jobs
+- **Scheduled Updates**: Runs automatically every 6 hours via Vercel cron jobs
+- **Manual Trigger Support**: Can be triggered on-demand via API endpoint

+## Technical Implementation

+- Built on Node.js with a robust error handling system
+- Uses OpenImmo XML standard for property data exchange
+- Leverages Webflow's CMS and API for content management
+- Deployed as a serverless function on Vercel with scheduled execution

+## Setup & Configuration

+### Requirements

+- Everreal account with FTP access
+- Webflow site with CMS collection configured for properties
+- Vercel account (for deployment and scheduling)

-## Installation
+### Installation

 ```bash
 # Clone the repository